 (ii) if the employer of employees who work in that workplace or who use that plant, substance or thing is a person other than the licensee — that employer.

+[Clause 60 inserted by No. 13 of 2005 s.
+32.]

 61. Compliance with improvement notice

 A person to whom an improvement notice is issued must comply with it to the extent that the notice relates to any matter over which the person has control.